theolivenbaum/resin/README.md

 _"If it's not zero-config it's not Resin."_
 _- Creator of Resin_

-_"Software that needs to be configured before you can use it as a tool,
-is not a tool at all."_
-_- User of software_

 [Fire up a search server](#inproc) in seconds, with Solr-like capabilities but with zero config:

 	git clone git@github.com:kreeben/resin.git